Can Closing Costs Be Included In A VA Loan?

 The term “closing costs” broadly refers to the fees you’ll pay your lender at closing.
 Typically, that includes homeowners insurance, taxes, real estate agent commissions and the lender’s fees for servicing the mortgage, among other various costs and fees.
 However, the specific closing costs you’ll pay can depend on the type of loan you choose.

-Fortunately, one special thing about VA loans is that they don’t require a down payment, which can significantly reduce the total upfront amount you would otherwise pay when you close on your mortgage, even with the added VA funding fee.
+Fortunately, one special thing about VA home loans is that they don’t require a down payment, which can significantly reduce the total upfront amount you would otherwise pay when you close on your mortgage.

 See What You Qualify For